Nithyaprakash1/RosnetAcademyInvoice.github.io/README.md

 # Monthly App Billing Website

-This repository contains the HTML, CSS (Tailwind CSS), and JavaScript for the Rosnet Academy Monthly App Billing Invoice.
+This repository contains the Rosnet Academy Monthly App Billing Invoice.

 ## Copyright Notice

-**© 2025 Nithya Prakash M (Niprak).
+**© 2026 Nithya Prakash M (Niprak).
 All Rights Reserved.**

 **Unauthorized use, reproduction, distribution, or modification of this code and its design, in whole or in part, is strictly prohibited without the express written permission of Nithya Prakash M.**